Heads up, finance leaders. There’s a critical shift happening in the travel expense management world centered around nonemployee expenses.

 Persistent pain points

-Plus, a company’s reputation may be on the line if a non-employee has a poor travel experience.
+What’s more, a company’s reputation may be on the line if a nonemployee has a poor travel experience.
 It could turn away a great candidate or tarnish a good vendor relationship.

 Take a look at your company’s current numbers and future plans to help you weigh your options.